steinwurf/kodo-ns3-examples/README.rst

 * ``wifi_broadcast``: This example consists on broadcasting packets with RLNC on a single transmitter receiver pair with an IEEE 802.11b WiFi channel.
-* ``wired_broadcast``: This example consists on broadcasting packets with RLNC from a transmitter to 2 receivers without erasure channels.
+* ``wired_broadcast``: This example consists on broadcasting packets with RLNC from a transmitter to 2 receivers with the same erasure channel.

 You can see more documentation of each example in the ``main.cpp`` file comments regarding what each example does.
 There you can also check how to control and set